Ram-N/weatherData/index.md

 ###<a name="install"></a>  Two Installation Options

-  <p>You can install the version from CRAN, or you can try out the version hosted in Github.
-Github has the development version, where I am trying out the newer functions.</p>
+You can install the version from CRAN, or you can try out the version hosted in Github.
+Github has the newer version, which is in development.
+This is where I try out the newer functions.

-  <h3><a name="cran"></a>Option 1: Install from CRAN</h3>
+####<a name="cran"></a>Option 1: Install from CRAN

   <p>Install and Load the library</p>